The Eastern Health Foundation office reopens on Monday 4 January.

 The Endocrinology and Diabetes Service at Eastern Health comprises a multidisciplinary team of endocrinologists, diabetes nurse educators, podiatrists and dieticians who bring expertise and excellent, compassionate care to our patients.
 Over 50,000 patients each year benefit from the service.

-Hear from Professor Chris Gilfillan as he highlights exciting research advances that have the potential to transform diabetes care.
+In this webinar, Professor Gilfillan highlights exciting research advances that have the potential to transform diabetes care.

 For further information, please telephone 03 9895 4869.